 You don't necessarily need to spend a small fortune to get a decent monitor.
 Although they typically lack more advanced features, budget monitors can still deliver a decent experience for most uses if you're not too picky.
 Monitors in this price range are typically smaller-sized and limited to 1080p resolutions, which is still just fine for occasional use or casual gaming.

-We've reviewed 60 monitors and below you'll find our top picks for the best monitors under $200 available for purchase in 2019.
+We've reviewed 64 monitors and below you'll find our top picks for the best monitors under $200 available for purchase in 2019.
 See also our recommendations for the best gaming monitor under $200, the best budget gaming monitors, and the best 1080p monitors.